Pediatric liver transplant

 • Educating your child as they get older to understand their transplant and medications and take a more active part in their wellness

-It’s very important to stay alert to signs of liver problems [LW2] or infection.
-If you see these signs, contact your child’s medical team right away:
+It’s very important to stay alert to signs of liver problems or infection.

 • Belly that’s swollen or sore